Optimal Dynamical Frames: Abstract

 Let $T$ be a bounded operator acting on an infinite-dimensional Hilbert space.
-We provide necessary and sufficient conditions for the existence of a Parseval frame of iterations generated by $T$.
+We provide necessary and sufficient conditions on $T$ for the existence of a Parseval frame of iterations.

-Based in this result, we give a new proof of a known characterization concerning the existence of (not necessarily Parseval) frames of iterations.
+Based on this result, we give a new proof of a known characterization concerning the existence of (not necessarily Parseval) frames of iterations.
 As a consequence of our results, we obtain that certain operators lack Parseval frames despite possessing frames of iterations.

-In addition, we introduce the index of a bounded operator $T$ as the minimal number of vectors required to generate a frame via its iterations.
-We obtain the exact value of this index for both Parseval frames and general frames of iterations, and we give a constructive method for generating such frames.
+Furthermore, we introduce the {\em frame index} of a bounded operator $T$ as the minimal number of vectors required to generate a frame via its iterations.
+We obtain the exact value of this index for both Parseval frames and general frames of iterations, and we give a constructive method to generate such frames.

 Assuming that $T$ satisfies the conditions ensuring that both $T$ and $T^*$ admit frames of iterations, we show how to construct Parseval frames generated by iterations of $T$ and also by iterations of $T^*$.
 This construction relies on universal models in vector-valued Hardy spaces and the theory of universal dilations.
-Furthermore, we provide necessary and sufficient conditions under which the frames generated by $T$ and $T^*$ are similar, in terms of the inner function of the associated model in the Hardy space of the operator $T$.
+Furthermore, we provide necessary and sufficient conditions under which the frames generated by $T$ and $T^*$ are similar, in terms of the inner function of the associated model in the Hardy-space model associated with $T$.